Chisel-toothed kangaroo rat: Description

-They ranges between 268.4 - 273mm long with their body length from 100 - 116mm and tails being longer than their body ranges between 136 - 190mm.
-Their hind feet are approximately 40% the length of their body and ranges between 40 - 45mm and the front limbs being much shorter.
+They range between 268.4–273 mm long with their body length from 100–116 mm and tails being longer than their body ranges between 136–190 mm.
+Their hind feet are approximately 40% the length of their body and ranges between 40–45 mm and the front limbs being much shorter.
 Males tend to be a bit larger than the females.
 Their backs can range from a sandy brown, gray-brown to a pale yellow, their bellies are white, and their sides range from yellow to yellow gray.
 They have "tufted" tails which are brown with white stripes on the sided and the tuft at the end of the tail being dark brown with scattered white hairs.
 They have large rounded bicolour ears.
 Their incisors are unique and are used to identify them, they are anteriorly flattened and broad, like chisels, which is where their name comes from.

 Geographic range and habitat

 It is endemic to the United States (found in Nevada, Utah, California, Oregon, and parts of Arizona and Idaho).
-They inhabit the arid regions with gravelly soils are found at moderate elevations (1000 - 1,500m), though they have been found at elevations of 3,200m above sea level.
+They inhabit the arid regions with gravelly soils are found at moderate elevations (1000–1500 m), though they have been found at elevations of 3200 m above sea level.
 Their habit is saltbrush, especially Atriplex confertifolia, dominated desert valleys and upland deserts with blackbush and are less common in sand dunes.
 They create burrows in the ground with multiple entries, usually under the bushes of shrubs.
 Their usual habitat is desert shrub.